What is “Boroughs of the Dead?”

 Do I Have To Buy in Advance?
 Can’t I just Show Up?

 Advance purchase will guarantee your spot on the tour.
 This is important to ensure you are not disappointed in the event you arrive to a tour that is already at capacity.
-We cap tours at 20 guests maximum, to ensure a quality experience for everybody.
+(See below for more on our maximum allowable number of customers.)
 Also, if fewer than four people sign up for a tour, it may not run.
 If you don’t register, I’ll never know you wanted to take my tour.
 How lonely and sad would that be?

 What Are Your Cancellation and Refund Policies?

 Tours are only canceled in the case of extreme weather conditions or severe tour guide illness.
 Light rain or passing showers is not considered extreme.
 Hurricanes, blizzards, Nor’easters, hail, life-threatening lightning, and extremely heavy, prolonged rains are considered “extreme” weather.
 Weather-related updates will be posted on our Twitter and Facebook pages if it looks ominous outside.
 You can also call me on the day of the tour for an update.
-If a tour is listed as running, you will not be issued a refund or rain check if you are a no-show, unless you call or email me to arrange a refund or rain check prior to the tour start time.
+No refunds or rain checks will be given if a tour is listed as running.

-If you cancel within 24 hours of the tour, you will receive a full refund or a rain check (subject to availability).
-If you cancel on the day of the tour, you will receive a 50% refund, or you may take a rain check to use on a future tour (subject to availability).
+If you cancel at least 48 hours prior to the tour, you may take a rain check to use on a future tour (subject to availability).
+No refunds or rain checks will be given in cases of cancellations with fewer than 48 hours’ notice provided.
 No refunds will be given in cases of extreme lateness (more than 20 minutes after start time) or no-shows.

 In the event that a tour is canceled due to weather or tour guide illness, you are invited to take any other tour at your convenience (subject to availability).
 You may also get a full refund if that is what you prefer.